2025–26 Republika Srpska presidential election

-Early presidential elections are scheduled to be held in Republika Srpska, an entity of Bosnia and Herzegovina on 23 November 2025.
+Early presidential elections were held in Republika Srpska, an entity of Bosnia and Herzegovina, on 23 November 2025, and repeated ones in 17 municipalities on 8 February 2026.
 The elections were announced by the Central Election Commission of Bosnia and Herzegovina after the premature removal of then-President of Republika Srpska Milorad Dodik from office by the Court of Bosnia and Herzegovina on 12 June 2025.
-Dodik and his party, the Alliance of Independent Social Democrats, rejected the court's decision and initially refused to take part in the election.
-However, the party later confirmed that it will participate.
+Dodik and his party, the Alliance of Independent Social Democrats (SNSD), rejected the court's decision and initially refused to take part in the election.
+However, the SNSD later confirmed that it would participate.

+The November election was initially won by SNSD member Siniša Karan, with 50.39% of the vote.
+Karan defeated the Serb Democratic Party candidate Branko Blanuša, who received 48.22% of the vote.
+It was the seventh consecutive victory for a SNSD candidate in the presidential elections.
+Despite being a virtual unknown, Blanuša lost by a small margin and won in Banja Luka and Bijeljina, the two biggest cities in Republika Srpska.
+The opposition accused the SNSD of voter fraud.
+In December 2025, the Central Election Commission decided to annul the election results in 17 municipalities at 136 polling stations, with the elections being repeated at those locations on 8 February 2026.

+The repeated elections were also won by Karan, whose total vote share was 50.53%, compared to Blanuša's 48.09%.